The Tanius Campaign Journal - Chapter 14: Lights and Fires

 Modified Difficulty Rating: Easy - Scarecrows being walled off by fire.

 Expected Outcome: Moderate HP Loss

 Actual Outcome: Minor HP Loss

-How It Went Down: The Scarecrows did their best to approach the party from stealth.
+How It Went Down: The Strawmen did their best to approach the party from stealth.
 Using a combination of dodge and dash they quickly closed the gap, but the ranged attacks and fire damage from the burning field reduced their health considerably before they could apply any serious damage.

-The Scarecrows sprung to life, but the party was prepared.
+The strawmen sprung to life, but the party was prepared.
 They fired an barrage of ranged attacks at the constructs, and their aim was true.
 Their attackers tried to charge through the flames, but those who emerged found a swift exit from this plane at the end by Rkard's Maul.

 Attempts to claw the Half-Orc fruitlessly rolled off his glistening green body.
 Hiding proved no more useful, as those taking cover in the weeds were found by Lilyth's Flame Sphere.
 Before long the entire field was ablaze, and the evil constructs spent their last moments enveloped in flames before the sinister lights in their eyes flickered out.